Prosecutors propose website to notify victims whose tax returns were stolen along with Trump’s | KRDO

 (CNN) — The ex-IRS contractor accused of leaking former President Donald Trump’s tax returns disclosed so many people’s tax information that prosecutors want to notify the thousands of victims through a public website, according to a court filing Wednesday.

-Charles Littlejohn, of Maryland, is accused of stealing Internal Revenue Service data from thousands of the nation’s wealthiest people.
+Charles Littlejohn, of Washington, DC, is accused of stealing Internal Revenue Service data from thousands of the nation’s wealthiest people.
 Littlejohn allegedly leaked some of that information – including Trump’s – to national media organizations, and reporters published information on more than 150 victims, according to court documents.

 Littlejohn has not yet entered a formal plea.
 His lawyer previously declined to comment on the allegations.

-Note: CORRECTION: This story has been updated to correct where Charles Littlejohn is from.